yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

    - Set Treasury (`treasury.ychad.eth`) as the rewards address.
    - Set Core Dev multisig (`dev.ychad.eth`) as guardian.
    - Set Strategist multisig (`brain.ychad.eth`) as management.
-   - Set description and symbol for vault or use suggested as default (can be changed on chain later)
+   - Set description and symbol for vault or use suggested as default (can be changed on-chain later)
-1. Confirm the Parameters are set correctly and press `y`and ENTER to deploy vault.
+1. Confirm the Parameters are correct and press `y` and ENTER to deploy the vault.
-1. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using latest releases >0.3.5 to ensure verification works).
+1. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using the latest releases >0.3.5 to ensure verification works).

 1. Set up the vault with correct deposit limit: